aws-samples/searchable-encryption-dynamodb-howto/content/exercise-1.en.md

 ./employee-portal create-branch-key
 ```

+(If this command fails with a `ResourceNotFoundException`, wait a few seconds and run it again.)

 This command outputs the branch key ID of the branch key just created.
 Keep note of this ID, as we will need to add it to our configuration.